Unión de Rugby de Rosario: Competitions

-URR clubs (with the exception of Atlético del Rosario) compete in the annual Torneo del Litoral, an inter-provincial competition that also includes teams from the neighboring unions of Santa Fe and Entre Ríos.
+URR clubs (with the exception of Atlético del Rosario) compete in the annual Torneo del Litoral, an interprovincial competition that also includes teams from the neighboring unions of Santa Fe and Entre Ríos.
 The Litoral competition has been dominated by Rosario clubs over the years with all but one titles going to Rosarino clubs.

 In the past, clubs from Rosario used to take part in a Rosario provincial championship.
 Since 2000 however, the inter-provincial Litoral competition has taken over and the provincial tournament is no longer played at the superior level.
 Provincial competitions still exist for clubs at underage level however.

 Clubs from Rosario have also enjoyed some success in the national club tournament.
 Jockey Club (1997) and Duendes (2004, 2009) have won the competition, and both have reached the final in other tournaments.